 The upper has minimal to no padding, mostly built into the upper material, without cushioned pads around the ankle opening like most shoes.
 The low profile around the ankle is nice, though, because it doesn't allow lots of sand and debris to filter into the shoe very easily.
 However, the overall narrow, yet long and very sloppy fit means we can't really call this one of the more comfortable shoes for running, which is how we are grading them.

 If you like to feel the trail as it passes beneath your feet more than you like to stomp and crush it into oblivion, then this may just be the shoe for you.
 It is easily among the most sensitive that we tested, with the thin foam midsole allowing impacts on sharp rocks to pass straight through to the foot.
 To run on difficult terrain in this shoe you will need to be more dancer than charger, and if you want to charge, best to find some smooth and flowy single track.
-Once again, however, we must point out that the poor fit affects the responsiveness, and other sensitive shoes such as the Superior 4 or Scarpa Spin may be a better bet.

 These shoes retail for $100, tying them for the least expensive model in our review.
 While we have pointed out the fit issues, if you can dial in the fit, we think they present a pretty solid value, as long as you are realistic with your expectations for what they can handle.